 A: Distillation and purification (reverse osmosis) are two processes used to purify water.
 Purified water is defined by strict standards detailed in the United States Pharmacopoeia (USP 21st revision).
 Distilled water and purification almost always start off as water from a municipal (tap water) source.

 Consumers tell us that these highly processed waters are not necessarily desirable as drinking water - as the natural minerals and natural taste have been removed.
 These trace minerals provide nutrition and a pleasing taste profile to the water.
-CRYSTAL GEYSER® ALPINE SPRING WATER® contains an ideal profile of naturally occurring minerals,which provides for excellent quality water and an outstanding taste.
+CRYSTAL GEYSER® ALPINE SPRING WATER® contains an ideal profile of naturally occurring minerals, which provide for excellent quality water and an outstanding taste.

 Q: Where can I buy CRYSTAL GEYSER® ALPINE SPRING WATER®?